 But when the next day came, I really felt that my life was coming to an end unless I find a new doctor/oncologist and act now!!!

 I contacted good friends who could act right away and help me find a new doctor/oncologist.
-The appointment for a new doctor came out of nowhere on May 19, at 1pm.
-I was so weak, but Eric and two of my friends coordinate to take me to a new oncologist’s office at 3:30 pm.
+Two days later, the appointment for a new doctor came out of nowhere on May 19, at 1pm because the doctor had a cancellation.
+I was so weak, but Eric and two of my friends coordinate to take me with a wheelchair to a new oncologist’s office at 3:30 pm.

-The oncologist explained the test result very carefully, but directly and clearly.
+The oncologist explained the test result of PET/CT Scan very carefully, but directly and clearly.
 I felt she was a very compassionate person.
-When she found out I live a vegan, plant-based, macrobiotic lifestyle, have not taken any medications for many years, have had no alcohol for 32 years, and do not smoke or consume coffee/caffeine, she said it means I am taking care of myself and am healthy, which is a good thing.
+When she found out I live a vegan, plant-based, macrobiotic lifestyle (no refined sugar) have not taken any medications for many years, have had no alcohol for 32 years, and do not smoke or consume coffee/caffeine, she said it means I am taking care of myself and am healthy, which is a good thing.

 She gave me a choice of treatments.
-Since the cancer is so big and taking over almost all the liver, she suggested I do an aggressive, five-day chemotherapy EPOCH + Rituximab in the hospital right away.
+Since the cancer is so big and taking over almost all the liver, she suggested I do an aggressive, 24 hours a day five-day chemotherapy ＊EPOCH + Rituximab in the hospital right away.

 Eric asked what would happen if I did not do the treatment.
 Without hesitation, the oncologist said, “Sanae will die.”